MichaelDuPlessis/dmalloc/dissertation/chapters/discussion.typ

   ) <linux-genetic>]
 )

-Looking at the benchmarks its clear that dmalloc outperforms malloc on smaller sizes. dmalloc has a noticable lead up to 16 bytes where it is most of the time outperforming malloc with some spikes where malloc will outperform it as seen in figures @linux-basic-time-1, @linux-basic-time-2, @linux-basic-time-4, @linux-basic-time-8 and @linux-basic-time-16 but this is not the norm.
+Looking at the benchmarks its clear that dmalloc outperforms malloc on smaller sizes. dmalloc has a noticeable lead up to 16 bytes where it is most of the time outperforming malloc with some spikes where malloc will outperform it as seen in figures @linux-basic-time-1, @linux-basic-time-2, @linux-basic-time-4, @linux-basic-time-8 and @linux-basic-time-16 but this is not the norm.
 Starting at 32 bytes the gap between the two allocators narrows but dmalloc is still superior in terms of speed for the basic allocations.
 As allocation sizes approach 256 bytes the gap narrows as seen in figure @linux-basic-time-256 until finally malloc is superior.